 Your Easyvote card looks like this:

 Take your card with you when you go to vote.
-Once you get to an advance voting place or a voting place, hand your EasyVote card to the issuing officer.
+Once you get to a voting place, hand your EasyVote card to the issuing officer.

 The EasyVote card is not an ID card, and you can still vote without the card, but the voting process may take longer.

 The numbers on the card are the page and line number of the electoral roll where your name is.
 They are there to help the electoral staff find your name on the roll quickly.